For Presenters Creating Videos

 Audience for Your Video

-- Videos should be created with as little technical language and jargon as possible so that it is accessible to a broad public audience including researchers, school administrators, professional developers, policy makers, practitioners, graduate and other students, and the public at large.
+- Partipants at this event will include researchers, school administrators, professional developers, policy makers, practitioners, graduate and other students, and the public at large.

 Discourse During the Event